kaidez/kaidez.com/_drafts/remove-files-from-github.md

 <a name="delete-folders"></a>
 ## How to delete folders
-__Scenario 1:__ Empty folders cannot be tracked by Git so they can't be checked into Git as well.
-They also can't be pushed up to GitHub.
+__Scenario 1:__ An empty folder (let's call it `someFolder`) cannot be tracked by Git, so it can't be checked into Git as well.
+It also can't be pushed up to GitHub.

-__Scenario 2:__ Git can track a folder once it has content.
-But if that folder (let's call it `someFolder`) hasn't been committed to the repo yet, you get this message after typing `git status`:
+__Scenario 2:__ Git can track the folder once it has content.
+But if `someFolder` hasn't been committed to the repo yet, you get this message after typing `git status`:
 {% prism markup %}
 # Untracked files:
 #   (use "git add <file>..." to include in what will be committed)